François Annibal d'Estrées: Biography

-François-Annibal d'Estrées was the son of Antoine d'Estrées and Françoise Babou de La Bourdaisière, and the brother of Gabrielle d'Estrées, mistress of Henry IV of France and Julienne-Hippolite-Joséphine, Duchess of Villars.
+François-Annibal d'Estrées was born in 1573, to Antoine d'Estrées and Françoise Babou de La Bourdaisière, and the brother of Gabrielle d'Estrées, mistress of Henry IV of France and Julienne-Hippolite-Joséphine, Duchess of Villars.
 His first title was that of a marquis de Cœuvres.
 He was destined for the church but preferred a military career and joined the army where he became Lieutenant General.

 In 1624, under Marie de' Medici, he was given supreme command over the troops of France, Venice and Savoy in the conquest of Valtellina.
 For this, he was given in 1626 the title of a Marshal of France.
-In 1630 he tried in vain to conquer Mantua.
-In 1632 he was put in command of the Army of the Rhine and took Trier.
+In 1630, he tried in vain to conquer Mantua.
+In 1632, he was put in command of the Army of the Rhine and took Trier.

 After his military career, he became a diplomat.

-Between 1636 and 1648 he was the French envoy in Rome.
+Between 1636 and 1648, he was the French envoy in Rome.
 After this Louis XIV promoted him to the Dukedom of Estrées.
 François-Annibal was appointed Governor of Île de France and later Soissons.

 His son Jean II d'Estrées and his grandson Victor-Marie d'Estrées also reached the rank of Marshal of France.

+Marriage and children

-With his first wife, Marie de Béthune, he had two children:
+With his first wife, Marie de Béthune (1602-1628), he had three children: